Spufyyffett/Spufyyffett/README.md

 - 👋 Hi, I’m @Spufyyffett
-- 👀 I’m interested in sleeping
+- 👀 I’m interested in doing nothing
-- 🌱 I’m currently learning nothing
 - 📫 You can reach me at telegram @Spufyyffett
 Ik it's waste of time